lyokha/nginx-haskell-module/README.md

 - _Haskell source code fails to compile with messages ``Not in scope: ‘<$>’`` and ``Not in scope: ‘<*>’``_.

-  This happens with *ghc* older than *7.10* and can be fixed by adding line
+  This happens in *standalone module approach* with *ghc* older than *7.10* and can be fixed by adding line

     ```haskell
   import Control.Applicative